 Bichon Frise grooming

-The Bichon Frise does not shed hair, and its grooming requires minimal effort.
-Therefore, it is considered a dog with a hypoallergenic coat that causes no problems for predisposed persons.
+The Bichon Frise does not shed hair, and grooming requires minimal effort.
+Therefore, it is considered a dog with a hypoallergenic coat that does not cause problems for people with allergies.

 The Bichon Frise has droopy ears covered with long, finely curled hair.
 The body hair forms delicate, silky, very loose corkscrew curls, resembling the coat of the Mongolian goat.
 The colour is pure white.

-Grooming the Bichon is simple and requires no special hairstyling, except for show subjects that must be scissor groomed.
-Weekly, the ears, eyes, interdigital spaces and oral cavity are carefully inspected.
+Grooming the Bichon is simple and requires no special hairstyling, except for show subjects, who must be scissor-groomed.
+The ears, eyes, interdigital spaces, and oral cavity are carefully inspected weekly.

 Daily activity for a dog must be a fixed point, regardless of size.
 The need for exercise for a Bichon, as for many other dogs, is a matter that involves the subject’s health and can facilitate proper maintenance in terms of psychophysical balance.
 Above all, daily outings should be used to improve these characteristics and keep curiosity and intelligence awake.
 One should not, however, overdo it, as one may become too tired.